 Returning from a hectic day, I was commuting through the chaos of workaholic people.
 I was making myself comfortable in the overcrowded BEST bus greedily munching on a chocolate.
 As I crunched the chocolate with a distinct noise, I looked at my co-passenger, just out of embarrassment.
 She was steadily gazing at me without flickering eyes.
 I decided to share a brick of chocolate with her.
 As soon as I offered, she abstained herself from taking it.
 However, I comforted her by saying that you really can have one, it’s one of the best chocolates.
 After a few minutes, she thanked me for the chocolate.

-She was born and raised in Rajasthan.
-She worked in a manufacturing workshop that manufactured electric bulb holders.
-With rough palms, working hard for over 8 hours brought her a remuneration of Rs.
+Born and raised in a poverty stricken family from Rajasthan, she worked in a manufacturing workshop of electric bulb holders.
+With strong yet rough palms, working hard for over 8 hours brought her a remuneration of Rs.
 180/day.
 Unfortunately, she was the only bread-winner of her family.
 Having lost her husband, she was living with her 17-year old son and her in-laws.
 The thought of countless tribulations she might have faced managing her profession, her family turned me empathetic towards her.
 However, there was a proud feeling in every word she spoke.

-I felt pity for the condition of the woman who strived so hard to earn an amount of money that is just the pocket money for most of the middle-class children for a day.
+I felt pity for the condition of the woman who strived so hard to earn an amount of money that is just the pocket money for most of the middle-class children these days.
 I wonder why this discrimination exists between masses.
 Discrimination in race, caste, creed, economy.
 Is progress meant for the upper-class society and not for the lower-class people?

 People becoming richer and richer and penury striking the poor; we have heard and read about this a lot of times in many articles since ages.
 Is it the stringent government or the thought process that has become stagnant and rusted?
 Is this is the future of our country?

 This was one such example which I encountered, there might be many more who go homeless, jobless and end up on the wrong and evil side of life, some losing their lives.
 Is life so gruesome, that we don’t have a chance to prove our existence?
-Needy people just need a way-out to give themselves a sense of confidence.
+Needy people just need an opportunity or a way-out to give themselves a sense of confidence and prove their very existence in the society.
 A government can be constructive in meeting the two ends of this disparity and bring them on a common platform.
 Poor people are even thinking positively and wanting to be educated.
 So let us take an oath to bring change in the system because it is our country and we are the ones who can bring the change.